Published in English by Midtown Press, Vancouver, and in French by Presses de Bras d'Apic, Montréal

-Toshiko has her own Facebook page.
+Toshiko and my other graphic novels have a Facebook page.
 This is the up-to-date source for events, etc.

-A Q&A about the book with McGill University students.
+A Q&A about the book with McGill University students, 2016.

 The non-fiction inspiration for this story comes, of course, from the experience of Japanese Canadians in BC during the Second World War.
 Pages on this website that can provide background are the main one on the internment, plus its linked pages, and one that specifically focuses on the Japanese Canadian families in the Shuswap area.